A Brief Profile of Isle of Wight Studio

 holiday as an added incentive.
 Who could resist !
 So in 1968 after many beaurocratic disruptions to establishing

-his glass making studio Maltese Glass
+his glass making studio Maltese

-the Maltese government by literally taking any Maltese national with enthusiasm to learn and taught them to make glass his way.
+obligations to the Maltese government by literally taking any Maltese national with enthusiasm to learn and taught them to make glass his way.
+They would have had no previous experience or set way as to how glass should or should not be made.
+This they

-felt Michael had fulfilled his role.
+Glass they felt Michael had fulfilled his role.
 So he was pressured to leave.
 Due to

 the success of his venture however his influence lived on in his designs and glassmaking skills and still exists today.
 Mdina

-is in fact now run by Joseph Said who was one of Michael's very first and most accomplished
+is in fact now run by Joseph Said who was one of Michael's very first and most accomplished trainees.

 On saying that there was also input from two other very accomplished glassmakers